Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Central Limit Theorems for the Modified GUEs

 \end{theorem}

 Theorem~\ref{thm:Szego_2} was first established in~\cite{BK_99a, BK_99b} for the resolvent function $ x\mapsto (x-z)^{-1}$ where $\Im z>0$.
-A general proof was given only recently in~\cite{FKS_13} for test functions with compactly supported Fourier transform.
-Their proof exploits a nice connection between the characteristic polynomial of a GUE matrix and a log-correlated Gaussian process.
-In ~\cite{BEYY_14}, a generalization of theorem~\ref{thm:Szego_2} is given for Gaussian $\beta$-Ensembles and test functions $f\in C^2_0(\R)$.
-When the sampling scale $0<\delta<1/3$, the analogue of theorem~\ref{thm:Szego_2} holds for Wigner matrices as well, see \cite{LS_15}.
-In~\cite{ BD_14}, yet another analogue of theorem~\ref{thm:Szego_2} was established for a large class of Orthogonal Polynomial ensembles and test functions $f\in C^1_0(\R)$.
-Their results covers the Jacobi Unitary Ensembles but not the Gaussian Unitary Ensembles.
-In the paper~\cite{L_15} in preparation, we give an elementary proof of theorem~\ref{thm:Szego_2} based on the cumulant computations presented in section~\ref{sect:Critical}.
-Actually, our method applies for any test function $f\in C^1_0(\R)$ and for any determinantal process whose correlation kernel satisfies the sine-kernel asymptotics of theorem~\ref{thm:meso_sine_kernel}.
-In particular, based on the results of \cite{KSSV_14}, this includes the Orthogonal Polynomial ensembles discussed in~\cite{ BD_14}.\\
+A general proof was given only recently in~\cite{FKS_13}, their argument exploits a nice connection between the characteristic polynomial of a GUE matrix and a log-correlated Gaussian process.
+In ~\cite{BEYY_14}, a generalization of theorem~\ref{thm:Szego_2} is given for Gaussian $\beta$-Ensembles.
+Yet another generalization to certain classes of Orthogonal Polynomial ensembles is made in~\cite{ BD_14, L_15a}.
+In particular, the proof of theorem~\ref{thm:Szego_2} in~\cite{L_15a} is based on the cumulant computations presented in section~\ref{sect:Critical} and the sine-kernel asymptotics of theorem~\ref{thm:meso_sine_kernel}.
+We now turn to the approximation of the modified GUE correlation kernels at the so-called GUE scales ($\delta>\alpha$).
+By definition \ref{def_equivalent_kernel}, proposition~\ref{thm:GUE_sine} below combined with theorem~\ref{thm:Szego_2} implies the central limit theorem~\ref{thm:MNS_CLT}.